rizqimtiaz/EcoOracle/README.md

 A protected plot of land is geo-fenced (polygon + center coordinate) and minted as an ERC-721 token.
-The token records the ecosystem type, hectares, baseline tonnes of CO₂e, an initial credit issuance, and a starting price.
+The token records the ecosystem type, hectares,

-### 2. AI Vision Engine

 `lib/ai-vision.ts` simulates a per-ecosystem CV pipeline.
 For each parcel and timestamp it deterministically computes: